Event sourcing for artisans

 THIS PACKAGE HAS BEEN SUPERCEDED BY SPATIE/LARAVEL-EVENT-SOURCING

 Because the package now does more than just providing projectors, we decided to change the name of the package to

 v1 of laravel-event-sourcing is easy.
 Take a look at the upgrade guide for laravel-event-sourcing.

-This package aims to be the simple and very pragmatic way to get started with event sourcing in Laravel.
+This package aims to be the entry point to get started with event sourcing in Laravel.
 It can help you with setting up aggregates, projectors, and reactors.